RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

     <img src="Images/Main08.jpeg" alt="Description" width="600">
 </p>

-There are some things to notice from the visual inspection which will be inspected further and taken care of:
+There are some items identified during the visual inspection that will be examined further and addressed:

 > **Areas:**
 >
-> * LED connector - The LED connector CN10 is bent
+> * LED connector – The LED connector CN10 is bent
 >
-> * Emerging corrosion - On the backside of the PCB there seems to be some emerging corrosion between U14 and U16
+> * Emerging corrosion – On the backside of the PCB, there appears to be some corrosion developing between U14 and U16
 >
-> * Flux residue - On the backside of the PCB there are some old flux residue from a hand soldering of R27
+> * Flux residue – On the backside of the PCB, there is some old flux residue from hand soldering of R27
 >
-> * Ceramic capacitor and thermal paste - The ceramic capacitor C54 is leaning towards the VIC-II chip.
-Also the thermal paste on the VIC-II is dried out and is spilled over the pins
+> * Ceramic capacitor and thermal paste – The ceramic capacitor C54 is leaning towards the VIC-II chip.
+In addition, the thermal paste on the VIC-II is dried out and has spread over the pins
 >
-> * Datasette port - The datasette port (CN3) is heavily oxidized and it looks like there is a broken trace?
+> * Datasette port – The datasette port (CN3) is heavily oxidized, and it looks like there may be a broken trace

-Below are some pictures of these noticeable areas.
+Below are some pictures of these areas.
 Click to enlarge.

 <p align="center">
     <img src="Images/Main03.JPG" alt="Description" width="500">